marmelab/react-admin/docs/EditTutorial.md

 **Tip**: You can customize the message displayed in the confirm dialog by setting the `ra.message.unsaved_changes` message in your i18nProvider.

+**Warning**: This feature only works if you have a dependency on react-router 6.3.0 **at most**.
+The react-router team disabled this possibility in react-router 6.4, so `warnWhenUnsavedChanges` will silently fail with react-router 6.4 or later.

 ## Submit On Enter

 By default, pressing `ENTER` in any of the form inputs submits the form - this is the expected behavior in most cases.
 To disable the automated form submission on enter, set the `type` prop of the `SaveButton` component to `button`.